wavestoweather/PCViewer/README.md

 In order for the cmake module to find SDL2 one has to create an environment variable called SDL2DIR which holds the directory where SDL2 was extracted.

 ### NetCDF
-For Ubunut based distributions do
+For Debian based distributions do
 ```
     sudo apt install libnetcdf-dev
 ```